greg0rygreg/greg0rygreg/README.md

-# greg0rygreg
+# paracetamol
-not-so-newbie C dev
+i'm some dude

 # i like encoding